adityakangune/login-and-signup-functionality/README.md

    Example:
    keytool -alias androiddebugkey -keystore C:\Users\Adi\.android\debug.keystore -list -v

+# If you face any error like Xlint...try using "flutter clean" in the terminal
 # All the assets are available in the repo

 # Thank you!